Assembly elections in Odisha, Sikkim, Arunachal & Andhra to be held alongside LS polls - www.lokmattimes.com

 The results for all four states will be announced on June 4, the same day when the Lok Sabha poll results will also be declared.

-While polling in the Northeastern states of Arunachal Pradesh and Sikkim will take place on April 19, Andhra Pradesh will head to polls on May 13.
-Elections in Odisha will be held in two phases on May 13 and May 20.

-The General Elections will be held in seven phases starting April 29.
+The Lok Sabha elections will be held in seven phases starting April 19 to June 1.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app